katherinesebastin/AdvWebDevelopmentProject/Basic Structure and Main Functionalities.md

 - **Game Log Entries:** Both players and Game Masters can add log entries to keep track of the game’s progress.
 These logs are important to record events during the campaign.
 We made sure all these features were properly defined and work as expected.

-## 7. Code quality and documentation
+## 7. Code Quality and Documentation

 - **Backend:** The backend is split into routes, controllers, and models, which makes it easy to manage and update in the future.
 - **Frontend:** The React components are organized so it’s easy to add new features or make changes.
 - **Documentation:** We added comments in the code to explain how each part works.
 This makes it easier for anyone working on the project to understand the code.
 By organizing the code this way, we make sure it’s simple to work with and maintain.

-## 8. Testing and error handling
+## 8. Testing and Error Handling

 We made sure the app works properly by doing different types of testing and adding error handling:
 - **Unit Tests:** We tested individual backend functions to make sure each one works correctly.
 For example, we tested adding a campaign to ensure the backend processes it properly.